harishtpj/HCLAN/README.md

 Interpreters](https://craftinginterpreters.com/).

 # Requirements
-- Java JDK (latest version is more preferable)
+- Java JDK >= 8 (latest version is more preferable)

 # Installation
 To Install the interpreter, head over to the [releases](https://github.com/harishtpj/HCLAN/releases) page and download the latest release of HCLAN interpreter.
 The zip/tarball file will be named as `hclan-<latest_version>`.

-Unzip the release and store it in your desired directory.
+As of now, HCLAN interpreter is available for **Windows** as a **.msi** installer.
+For other platforms, it is available as a **.tar.gz** file which currently only contains a **.jar** file.
+I'm working on porting the language to the other platforms.

-Then Add the `/bin` directory to your PATH environment variable.
+**Note that the language's .jar file is completely executable and works on all platforms.
+But a proper interface still need to be developed for other Platforms**

 #### For windows users

-1. Copy the `\bin` location of HCLAN installed folder to clipboard
+1. Install by double-clicking the installer and Copy the installation location to clipboard
 2. The first step depends which version of Windows you're using:
   * If you're using Windows 8 or 10, press the Windows key, then search for and select "System (Control Panel)".